kwstat/gge/README.md

 # agrifun

-Functions for analysis of agricultural data
+Functions for GGE and GGB biplots.